Football Fever Strikes Community

 More than 500 green and gold–clad fans packed the visitors’ bleachers at Delaware Valley University Dec.
 2. Eighty watched inside the Seymour College Union.
 More than 100 gathered at watch parties across Brockport and Greater Rochester.
 Thousands of other supporters followed the live stream or radio broadcast.

 They held their collective breath as senior Brett Renzi lined up in an effort to kick the Golden Eagles into the Final Four of the NCAA Division III Football Playoffs.
-And they roared in unison as his attempt sailed through the goal posts to give The College at Brockport a 31-28 victory.
+And they roared in unison as his attempt sailed through the goal posts to give SUNY Brockport a 31-28 victory.

 Football fever has swept the Brockport community.

 “Everyone is feeling it.
 It’s amazing.
 So many people are stopping by the office to congratulate us.
 After the game, [coach] Jason [Mangone] showed me his phone — there had to be more than 80 different text messages,” said Brockport Athletic Director Erick Hart.

 “So many of our alumni are reconnecting with us.
 People are coming up to me and saying, ‘I played football in 1968’ or ‘I played football in 1972.’
 Everyone is just so proud.”

 The momentum started to build on opening day with a win over then-No. 14 ranked Hobart College.
 It escalated when Brockport defeated crosstown rival St. John Fisher College to claim its first Courage Bowl title.
 Several weeks later, the Golden Eagles celebrated Homecoming with a 45-0 blowout victory over Hartwick.
 By the end of the regular season, they stood undefeated as first-time Empire 8 Conference champions.